 Mayor Thomas Roach

-Tom was born in White Plains, and currently resides in the Westminster Ridge section of the city with his wife, Beth and their two children.
+Tom was born in White Plains, and currently resides in the Westminster Ridge section of the city.
 Tom received his bachelor’s degree from the State University of New York at Albany and his law degree from the State University of New York at Buffalo.
 He was the first person in his family to earn a four year degree and is a product of the public education system from Kindergarten through his law degree.

 Tom began his legal career representing the poor with the Legal Aid Society in the Bronx.
 He then entered the private practice of law in Westchester County specializing in trial work.